Add as a Google preferred source

 You can either use the same prompt as we did in the example above, or try your own (you have 2000 characters to play with here).

 If all of this sounds exhausting, let Contentpen refresh your articles automatically.
-The tool is optimized for traditional search and AI-powered answers out of the box, so you’re already in good hands.
+The tool is optimized for traditional search and AI engines out of the box, so you’re good to go either way.

 Step 5: Analyze your brand mentions off-site